Novinger, Missouri: Novinger today

 The Novinger business community is but a fraction of its size during the coal boom days.
 The town proper and surrounding area offer two beauty salons, two construction companies, two convenience stores, a catering business, farm supply store, heating and cooling repair, and auction service.
 Most Novinger residents however must travel to the larger city of Kirksville to the east or Milan to the west for employment, thus making Novinger largely a bedroom community.

-Education for the town, and much of western Adair County, is provided by the Adair County R-1 school district.
-The school facility is located on Missouri Highway 149 in Novinger.
 Recent improvements to the town include storm warning capability, upgraded water system, and upgrades to the community center and community fairgrounds.
 In 2011 an outdoor basketball court was constructed with the assistance of Toolbox Ministries, a traveling Christian-based community betterment organization.
 Fire protection for the community is provided by a well-equipped volunteer fire department.
 At various times Novinger has employed a town marshal, but the majority of law enforcement protection comes from the county sheriff's department and state patrol.

 Recreation activities include deer and turkey hunting, along with fishing in the nearby lakes, ponds and the Chariton River, boating and waterskiing at Thousand Hills State Park, four miles east of Novinger.
 There is a reconstructed historic log homestead and Coal Miners’ Museum.
 A community center hosts private functions and annual town celebrations.
 Novinger Renewal Inc., Novinger Planned Progress, and the Novinger Lions Club are three civic organizations.
 In October 2012, Novinger received two first place honors from the Missouri Community Betterment Organization.
 A Novinger youth group received one of the awards, while the town as a whole received first place in the overall community betterment category.
 The year 2012 marked the third consecutive in which Novinger had received awards from Missouri Community Betterment.

 The Cabins Historic District near Novinger was listed on the National Register of Historic Places in 1979.